 Upon return to CFANS after petitioning to reenter, students will be placed on probation, and CFANS shall use a probation hold and contract for the purpose of monitoring the student's performance.
 If the student does not successfully complete the contract, he or she shall be suspended again, but then shall be required to reapply for admission, rather than petition to reenter.

-The SMART Learning Commons, with locations at Klaeber Court (East Bank), Magrath Library (St. Paul), and Wilson Library (West Bank), offers one-on-one assistance as well as group support for help in mathematics, science, statistics, economics, writing, German, and library research.
-The Commons also hosts short introductory workshops in Excel, PowerPoint, academic services, and library resources.
+- The SMART Learning Commons, with locations at Walter Library (East Bank), Magrath Library (St. Paul), and Wilson Library (West Bank), offers one-on-one assistance as well as group support for help in over 250 courses, media services, and library research.

-University Counseling and Consulting Services, Coffey Hall, St. Paul.
-The counseling staff is available to work with students on personal and or career issues that may be impacting their success in the classroom.
+- Student Counseling Services, Coffey Hall (St. Paul) and Appleby Hall (East Bank).
+Counseling staff is available to work with students on personal and or career issues that may be impacting their success in the classroom.